 This second example, while slightly more rare than the first, has the potential to become much more serious.
 The client hadn’t updated to the latest available version of software and the website became an entry point for a DDoS (denial of service) attack.

 A DDoS is a type of DOS attack where multiple compromised systems, often infected with a Trojan, are utilized to target a single system.

 Such an attack intermittently (and sometimes for extended periods of time) takes down the server the website is hosted on.
 This hack was possible because a security loophole was taken advantage of on the clients website, due to the outdated software and a virus, which became the staging point for the DDoS attack and injected in to the server.

 Luckily, we were able to contain the issue relatively quickly and stop the DDoS attack, preventing any further damage from happening.
 In order to ensure that each of the potentially affected files within the server were located and the virus was eradicated, the TM team spent approximately 6-8 additional hours of maintenance time.
 In total, the damage required us to spend over 10 hours, which the client paid for out of pocket.

 Let us maintain your website so you can spend more time on your business.
-Choose your WordPress Monitoring & Maintenance Package HERE.
+Contact Us today to get started.